nnehome/nnehome.github.io/docs/source/home/home.rst

 The basic idea of NNE is to train neural nets to recognize :math:`\boldsymbol{\theta}` from data :math:`\{\boldsymbol{x, y}\}`.

 To train such a neural net, we draw many different values of the parameter.
 Given each value of parameter, use the structural model to generate a copy of data.
 Then these many values of parameters and their corresponding copies of data become the training examples for the neural net.
-See `Procedure`_ later on this page for details.
+See `Procedure`_ below for details.

 |